edenberger/kube_security_lab/README.md

 - `ssh-to-create-pods-multi-node.yaml`
 - `ssh-to-get-secrets.yml` - Access to a running pod with a service account which has cluster level rights to get secrets.
 - `ssrf-to-insecure-port.yml` - This cluster has a web application with an SSRF vulnerability in it, which can be exploited to target the insecure port.
-- `tiller-noauth.yml` - Tiller service configured without authentication.
 - `unauth-api-server.yml` - API Server with anonymous access possible to sensitive paths.
 - `unauth-kubernetes-dashboard.yml` - Cluster with the Kubernetes Dashboard installed and available without authentication.
-- `rokubelet.yml` - Exposed read only kubelet.
-This one doesn't have a compromise path ready (yet!)

 If you would like to choose a random scenario to test your skills, run the `get-random-scenario.sh` script from your project folder!